Modeling the Effects of Multiple Myeloma on Kidney Function: Introduction

+We present a continuous and deterministic model of dynamics between the proximal tubule cell population and free light chains in the kidney of a healthy patient and then a model that incorporates the effect of malignant plasma cells in patients with MM.
+We analyze our model for steady-state solutions to find a mathematically and biologically significant stable steady-state solution and find computational results for the model incorporating malignant plasma cells.
+Our model captures the main players and relationships in the process of renal interstitial fibrosis caused by MM and is meant to translate some basic understanding of MM for future work on predictive and prognostic models useful for patient-specific medicine.

-\section{Renal Function}
+\subsection{Renal Function}

-In order to examine the effect of multiple myeloma on the kidney, it is necessary to consider normal renal function.
+In order to examine the effect of multiple myeloma on the kidney, it is necessary to first consider normal renal function.
 Humans have two kidneys, made up of systems of tubules, called nephrons, that are the working units of the kidney.
 Each kidney has approximately 1 million nephrons (Figure \ref{fig:Kidney_Nephron}).
-The kidneys are the body's filtering system, and help maintain the body's homeostasis, the process of keeping internal conditions relatively constant or stable.
+The kidneys are the body's filtering system, and help maintain the body's homeostasis.
 The kidneys keep substances in the human body in balance by regulation and removal of metabolic waste.

 The main functions of the kidney include regulation of water and electrolyte balance, which affects arterial blood pressure.
 The kidneys also monitor the excretion of hormones and the blood levels of prescription drugs that affect body function, as well as regulating red blood cell production and vitamin D production.
 Most of the kidneys' work involves transportation of water and solutes between the blood and filtration systems in the kidney.
 Any substance not transported back to the blood is excreted in urine.